rhdtownsend/gyre/doc/source/user-guide/interpreting-output.rst

 Interpreting Output Files
 *************************

-This chapter reviews the summary and detail output files written during a GYRE run, and demonstrates how to read and plot them in `Python <https://www.python.org>`__.
+This chapter reviews the summary and detail output files written by the GYRE :ref:`frontends <frontends>`, and demonstrates how to read and plot them in `Python <https://www.python.org>`__.
 Further information about these files is provided in the :ref:`output-files` chapter.

 File Categories
 ===============

-Summary files collect together global properties, such as eigenfrequencies and radial orders, of all modes found.
-By contrast, a detail file stores spatial quantities, such as eigenfunctions and differential inertias, for an individual mode.
-The choice of which specific data actually appear in output files isn't hardwired, but rather determined by the :nml_n:`summary_item_list` and :nml_n:`mode_item_list` parameters of the :nml_g:`ad_output` and :nml_g:`nad_output` namelist groups.
+Summary files collect together global properties, such as eigenfrequencies and radial orders, of all solutions (modes, responses, etc.) found.
+By contrast, detail files store spatial quantities, such as eigenfunctions and differential inertias, for an individual solution.
+The choice of which specific data actually appear in output files isn't hardwired, but rather determined by the :nml_n:`summary_item_list` and :nml_n:`mode_item_list` parameters of the :ref:`output namelist groups <output-params>`.
 Changing these parameters allows you to tailor the files to contain exactly the data you need.

 File Formats
 ============

-Summary and detail files are written by GYRE in either TXT or HDF format.
+Summary and detail files are written in either TXT or HDF format.
 Files in the TXT format are human-readable, and can be reviewed on-screen or in a text editor; whereas files in the HDF format are intended to be accessed through a suitable `HDF5